 one is likely to rate it as a more powerful

 agent for destruction than it is.

 What happens if a relative walks onto a ward suited and booted?
 Will he be asked to remove his garments?
-Was the white dismissed as the doctor’s uniform because hospitals no longer have laundry facilities?
+Was the white coat dismissed as the doctor’s uniform because hospitals no longer have laundry facilities?
 The white coat allowed us to carry our drug prescribing bible in one pocket and the Oxford Textbook of Medicine and stethoscope in the other.
 The Oxford Textbook of Medicine was carried by virtually every junior doctor in the country.
 Now in a group of hospitals under one wing there are protocols that vary from place to place.
-This detracts from the learning experience and consistency trainees need to improve their skills.
+This detracts from the learning experience and consistency.
+Trainees need to improve their skills.
 Medicine was not and should not be about sitting at a desk looking for protocols endlessly.
-Inevitably they will have pressure sores by the time they are consultants.
+Inevitably these doctors will have pressure sores by the time they are consultants.

 One of the questions that has bothered me for several years.
 Every doctor comes from home wearing his own clothes.
 Are these not likely to become bug infested at the start of the day and worse by the end of a hard shift?
 The doctor may have young children, what is being passed onto them?
 On the way home the doctor may go to a shop, takeaway or restaurant.
 Is the doctor in the most hygienic state to visit any of these places?

 Personally, I think to get cross infection to zero is for doctors to wander the wards naked around the wards and have a carbolic soap shower after touching each patient.
 What other method would or could deliver the best results?